-In the past few years, software-defined WAN (SD-WAN) has become a go-to option for many enterprises confronting branch and other edge communications to the cloud.
+In the past few years, software-defined WAN (SD-WAN) has become an important option for many enterprises migrating branch and other edge communications to the cloud.

-It’s a notable shift, but also a pragmatic one: the backstory to this move – the rise of multicloud in the enterprise – has mostly happened by accident, remember, as a defensive and logical response to the emergence of various cloud operators and software-as-a-service (SaaS) offers, and a desire by IT departments to pick what’s needed while not being tied to a single infrastructure-as-a-service (IaaS) offer.
+It’s a notable shift, but also a pragmatic one: the backstory to this move – the rise of multicloud in the enterprise – has mostly happened by accident as a defensive and logical response to the emergence of various cloud operators and software-as-a-service (SaaS) offerings, and a desire by IT departments to pick what’s needed while not being tied to a single infrastructure-as-a-service (IaaS) provider.

-Multicloud, let’s also remind ourselves, means something a bit different from hybrid cloud.
-It describes a company’s use of two or more IaaS platforms, like Amazon Web Services or Microsoft Azure.
+Multicloud means something a bit different from hybrid cloud.
+It describes a company’s use of two or more IaaS platforms, such as Amazon Web Services (AWS) or Microsoft Azure.
 Next to this, many organisations are today using an assortment of on-premise and private and public cloud resources to enable their wider agile IT operations.

 When it comes to SD-WAN, how does it fit with multicloud?

 Above all else, some argue an SD-WAN option needs to be flexible and supplier-agnostic, because the public cloud is a dynamic space.
 Patrick Hubbard, head geek at IT monitoring outfit SolarWinds, is one who takes this view.